skoppe/spasm/README.md

 # Spasm

-Spasm is a libary to develop single page webassembly applications in D.
+Spasm is a libary to develop single page applications in D that compile to webassembly.

-It uses D's compile time feature to generate optimized rendering code, so your users don't have to.
+It uses D's compile time feature to generate optimized rendering code specific for your application.

 Not only are your applications fast, they are also small.
-The todo-mvc example project is only 5995 (wasm) + 2199 (html+js) bytes when gzipped.
+The [todo-mvc example](https://skoppe.github.io/spasm/examples/todo-mvc/) project is only 5995 (wasm) + 2199 (html+js) bytes when gzipped.

-# Limitations

-This project uses betterC mode, which means no d runtime.
-This also means some phobos packages don't work, as well as some d features which rely on the d runtime.

 # How to start